 Digital downloads isn’t an all or nothing game.
 Some of the stores on the top 10 best selling stores list sell a mixture of instant downloads and physical items.
 You don’t need to choose one or the other.

 In fact, offering both digital downloads and physical art can help you reach a wider audience and serve more customers who might want one or the other.

 If it sounds daunting to start a digital downloads store, remember that you only have to create one listing at a time.
 Start small and build from there.
 Here are the steps to take to create your first instant download listing.

 1. Choose Your Art That You Want to Digitize

 If you’re looking at your portfolio and trying to decide which pieces of art you should turn into instant downloads, there are some things to keep in mind.

 Firstly, how will you turn your art into a digital file?
 If you have art that’s 8.5×11” or smaller, simply scan it.
-The HP Envy 5055 is a great, economical option.

 Scanning your work is the easiest way to go, so I suggest starting out with your smaller pieces of art when you’re just starting out and getting the hang of digitizing your work.